inbo/whip/docs/specifications.md

 ## Validation

-When performing an evaluation, the evaluation of the DwCA specifications are performed per row, per term (field) and are independent of each other.
+When performing an evaluation, the evaluation of the DwCA specifications are performed per row, per term (field) and act independent of each other (however, some test combinations require an order in the evaluation, see [specification order](#order) section).
 Which tests to perform is defined in a settings file (e.g. settings.yaml), which has the following syntax:

 ```YAML
 Term 1: